End-of-life vehicle statistics

 The picture is relatively similar for the reuse and recovery rate.
-The rate for the EU has risen from 85.3 % in 2009 to 92.9 % in 2018, falling 0.8 percentage points compared with year 2017, but still higher than all the preceding years (see Table 3).
-Nineteen Member States reported rates above 95.0 % and four Member States reported rates falling in the range of 90.0 % to 94.9 % in 2017; for missing reporting countries the EU aggregates are calculated from available years applying trend or median estimates.
-As of the same aforementioned explanation, Malta reported a rate of 54.4 % in 2016.
+The rate for the EU has risen from 85.3 % in 2009 to 95.1 % in 2019, with an increase of 2.2 percentage points compared to 2018 (see Table 3).
+Nineteen Member States reported rates above 95.0 % and three Member States reported rates falling in the range of 90.0 % to 94.9 % in 2019; for missing reporting countries the EU aggregates are calculated from available years applying trend or median estimates.
+As previously explained, Malta reported a rate of 54.4 % in 2016 and 56.1 % in 2017.
+For reference year 2019, the outlier rate of 77.2 % reported by Greece and the outlier rate of 122.2 % reported by Poland are attributed to the aforementioned reasons.

 Total weight of end-of-life vehicles